Pelagic Birding in the Gulf of Mexico and the Seabirds of Texas.

 We are planning 6 trips for 2016.
 Click the above link to learn more about upcoming Texas Pelagic trips, ie fares, trip lengths, departure times, spaces remaining, etc.

 4. Sat.
-Sept 17th; 12 hour; (Sept 24 Weather Back-up date) S. Padre Island; Ready to Sail, openings still available
+Sept 17th; 12 hour; S. Padre Island; Successfully Completed TRIP REPORT coming:

 2015 was a spectacular year for Texas Pelagics.
 We completed 6 Trips in 2015, the most pelagic trips that have ever been run in Texas in one year!
 We also had 2 trips where we observed 274 and 219 individual pelagic seabirds.
 These 2 trips tallied the highest number of pelagic seabirds ever seen on a Texas Pelagic from South Padre Island and the highest numbers in almost 20 years.

 Click links below to check out all the trip reports.
 Join the Facebook Texas Pelagics group to see all the incredible sightings we enjoyed this year.

 Sat June 13th; 12 hour; Regular Fare $165.00.
 TRIP WEATHERED OUT 🙁

 Check out these pages for more information about Texas Pelagics.

 This page contains articles on seabird abundance and seasonal distribution in the Gulf of Mexico.
 Photo galleries of seabirds, marine mammals and fish serve as a useful guide to identification and help prepare the pelagic birder for the challenges of sea birding.